nBecky7/alx-low_level_programming/0x00-hello_world/README.md

-Unix as a programming language
+C programming to print to the standard error